lydiaxzhang/bikesharing/README.md

 ![](images/bike_use.png)

 ## Summary
-The complete visualization for the NYC Citi Bike Program can be found [here] (https://public.tableau.com/profile/lydia.zhang8767#!/vizhome/NYCCitiBikeProgramAugust2019/NYCCitiBike).
+The complete visualization for the NYC Citi Bike Program can be found [here](https://public.tableau.com/profile/lydia.zhang8767#!/vizhome/NYCCitiBikeProgramAugust2019/NYCCitiBike).

 In summary, these visualizations helped to determine that:
 * A total of 2,344,224 rides took place in August 2019 in NYC through the Citi Bike Program.